zioCristia/esp-smart-water-heater/README.md

 # Esp smart water heater
-Esp8266 based pcb to transform your boiler into a smart one and to integrate it into your autonomous house.
+Esp8266 based pcb to transform your boiler into a smart one and to integrate it into your autonomous home.
 Any possibility of improvement is accepted.

 ## Table of contents